SimplonTlse/SJSJ/README.md

 # Simplified JavaScript Jargon

 *Simplified JavaScript Jargon* (short *SJSJ*) is a community-driven attempt at explaining the loads of buzzwords making the current JavaScript ecosystem in a few simple words.
-The idea is not to replace individual documentations, but to act as some kind of glossary that can be easily referrenced.
+The idea is not to replace individual documentations, but to act as some kind of glossary that can be easily referenced.

 If you are willing to contribute, open a pull request to complete, update or fill in a section.
 Thank you for doing so!

+*Hank Wang has made a command-line tool for SJSJ if you want all the JavaScript goodness directly from your terminal: https://github.com/hanksudo/SJSJ-cli.*

 ## Glossary